 Contact a Virginia Distracted Driving Accident Lawyer

-Kendall Personal Injury Attorney David Kendall and the team have been helping clients throughout Central Virginia since 2009.
+The personal injury attorney David Kendall and his team have been helping clients throughout Central Virginia since 2009.
 Our team understands how dangerous distracted driving can be.
 We stand up for victims who have been hurt in distracted driving collisions.
 We are ready to answer all of your legal questions and fight for fair compensation for you.

 Call (866) 574-2704 or contact us online to schedule a free consultation with one of our distracted driving accident attorney today.